ElhamAryanpur/E-Lang/README.md

 ## Requirement

 To use E-Lang, you should first make sure you have [Python](https://www.python.org) version 3.x and Pip installer and on `Path`!
-Then you can compile it two ways:
-1. Pyinstaller

-  To use this method, install it with pip: `pip install pyinstaller`.
-Then navigate to the folder that E-Lang.py lives and type: `python -m pyinstaller --onefile E-Lang.py`.
-This should make two folders and a file.
-Navigate to "dist" folder and there will be the compiled E-Lang that you can use on your system!

-2. Nuitka

-  Nuitka is a bit tricky and hard to set up but it is recommended to use nuitka for production or less size purposes.
-To use nuitka, first install it: `pip install nuitka`.
-Then set up C++ compiler as mentioned in [Nuitka Docs](http://www.nuitka.net).
-After that you will be able to compile E-Lang compiler with: `python -m nuitka --standalone --follow-imports --show-progress E-Lang.py`

-## Getting Started
+Later on, you would need to install these as well:

+`pip install pyinstaller`

+`pip install flask`

+`pip install pywebview`

+## Compiling Your Code As Standalone

 Before starting to use E-Lang, you should first know some things!
 E-Lang is a compiler that was built with python!
 Python is an interpreter which means it is not supposed to be standalone.
-So you won't be able to compile **your** E-Lang codes as standalone!
-What you **can** do instead is to write all your code in a file named `c.e` and rename the E-Lang compiled compiler as your program!
-When someone run E-Lang compiled compiler, it would automatically start executing the `c.e` code!
-So your program would look like:

-- <your_program>.(the system executable architecture)
-- c.e

-EXAMPLE:

-- MyFirstECode.exe
-- c.e

-Maybe in next few releases the standalone feature be made!
+So I found a way around this.
+The process to compile your code is at end of this documentation!

 ## USAGE